-How do you know when you’ve found a place that’s commitment-worthy?
+When you buy a house, you’re making a long-term commitment to that house and everything that comes along with owning a home.
 Sometimes, a place will feel like home the moment you pull up to the curb.
 More likely, though, it’ll take some time for you to make a decision.

 When searching for your ideal home, the location is going to be your most crucial factor, according to Jen Nelson, a REALTOR® based in Phoenix, Arizona.

-“Well, the old real estate saying is true, ‘location, location, location,’” Nelson said.
+“The old real estate saying is true, ‘location, location, location,’” Nelson said.
 “I’ve had home buyers find their absolute dream house – but as I try to explain it’s not the right location, they scoff.
 Until they see it’s by a railroad, a rundown part of town or, worse, a (garbage) dump.”

 “A beautiful home overbuilt for the neighborhood is going to have a hard time appraising, a hard time maintaining value and can be a poor investment long term,” Nelson said.

-When creating your own list of needs and wants, consider your lifestyle.
+When creating a list of needs and wants, consider your lifestyle.
 Do you need a house with a lot of yard space?
 Do you spend a lot of time in the kitchen?
 You might not get everything you want, but having a list will help point you and your agent in the right direction.

-Narrow Your Search to True Contenders
+3. Narrow Your Search To True Contenders

-RocketHomes.com1, for example, makes searching for your ideal home easy, allowing you to filter by size, number of bedrooms and bathrooms, location, price range and more.
-You can also save your searches so you don’t have to keep resetting your filters, and you can choose to receive search alerts so that you’re notified as soon as homes that match your criteria hit the market.
-It even allows you to enter your monthly budget so you’re only looking at homes that are a possibility for you.
+Rocket Homes℠, for example, makes searching for your ideal home easy, allowing you to filter by size, number of bedrooms and bathrooms, location, price range and more.
+You can also save your searches so you don’t have to keep resetting your filters, and you can choose to receive search alerts, so you’re notified as soon as homes that match your criteria hit the market.
+You can even enter your monthly budget so you’re only looking at homes that are a possibility for you.

-Consider Old vs. New
+4. Consider Old Vs. New Homes